OneNonly-God/Notifier/README.md

 ## Quick Start (Linux Mint / Ubuntu)

-(Windows instructions not included — I mainly use Linux, and my PC can’t currently handle a Windows build.I'm sure it will work on windows with a few adjustments PRs welcome!)
+(Windows instructions not included — I mainly use Linux, and my PC can’t currently handle a Windows build.I'm sure it will work on windows with a few adjustments, **PRs welcome!**).

 ### Install build dependencies